Chirag-ahir/JAVA-All-Basic/README.md

 >Method Overriding: If a child class has a same method as declared in a parant class, it is known as Method Overriding.

+>What is Inheritance ?<br>
+Inheritance is a mechanism in which child class acquires the property of parenparent class.

+>What is Polymorphism ?<br>
+Polymorphism is the ability of an object to identify as more than one type.

+>What is Abstraction ? <br>
+Hiding internal details and showing functionality is known as abstraction.
+For example phone call, we don't know the internal processing.

+>What is Encapsulation ? <br>
+Binding code and data together into a single unit are known as encapsulation.

 What is Public static void main (String args[]) ?<br>

 ![](https://media.geeksforgeeks.org/wp-content/uploads/20220105123954/Group2-660x330.jpg)